DevPlant/angularjs-training/4-scope-hierarchy/README.md

         $scope.name = "I'm Main, but i'll inherit a message from root";
     }
 ```

-If you'll look at index-vanilla.html you'll see that, the "vanilla" way of defining controllers is by using functions.
-this will work in any browser*

 _- browser*  - Internet Explorer is not a browser, its actually a tool used to download a browser._